Jake Burger Player Props: White Sox vs. Twins

-The Chicago White Sox, including Jake Burger and his .583 slugging percentage over his past 10 games, take on starter Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:15 PM ET.
+The Chicago White Sox and Jake Burger (.421 slugging percentage over his past 10 games, including two homers), battle starting pitcher Bailey Ober and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He is looking to bounce back following a four-strikeout showing in his last game against the Twins.
+In his previous game he had a one-hit performance (1-for-4) against the Twins.

 Jake Burger Game Info & Props vs. the Twins